smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 The order is important; the directories must be built in the order: rifGenericLibrary, rapidInquiryFacility, rifServices.
 It is always assumed you build taxonomyServices later.
 If you get a build failure try a *mvn clean* in each directory first; then retry with a
 *mvn  -Dmaven.test.skip=true install*.

+This method  does not build the *taxonomyServices* or the web application 7zip file.

 # 3. Installing Web Services in Tomcat